shabnam7213/Spotify_Clone/README.md

 # 🎵 Spotify Clone

 A fully functional Spotify-inspired music streaming web app built with **HTML, CSS, and vanilla JavaScript** — no frameworks, no dependencies.
-Streams real music live using the **Jamendo API**.
+Streams real music live using the **Rapid API**.

 ---